Liebranca/avtomat/sys/rd/README.md

 - `term`, `enter` and `leave`: same as `l0`.

-- `define`: make a new pattern for recognizing expressions.
+- `define`: associate a sequence of tokens to a method.

 (...)